scilus/nf-neuro/.github/actions/merge-queue-status/README.md

 # Merge Queue Status Check Action

-A GitHub composite action that intelligently determines whether checks should be run when a PR is added to a merge queue.

-## Usage

-### Basic Usage

-# Merge Queue Status Check Action

 Determines whether checks should be run when a PR is added to a merge queue by analyzing PR status and merge queue events.

 ## Usage